geoffroy-serre/PayMyBuddy/README.md

     source of potential issues to bill already done transactions (for example if user treasury is 0, or account deleted after transaction).</br></br>
 * To send money, frontend have to retrieved user friends to be able to make a transaction.</br></br>
-* When a user is created there is no need to specify id, but when you want to modify a user, you have to specify its id, or it may failed if its the same email, or create a new user if the mail have change.</br></br>
+* When a user is created there is no need to specify an id and shouldn't bee specified, but when you want to modify a user, you  have to specify its id, or it may fail if it's the same email, or create a new user if the mail have change.</br></br>

 * When a user is deleted, to preserve the MoneyTransaction relations, all field are set to "Deleted" except the id which still exist.
-It avoid to delete all transactions, and make it impossible to the "user 2", to get all the transactions in his history even if a user is not member anymore.
+It avoids deleting all transactions, and make it impossible to the "user 2", to get all the transactions in his history even if a user is not member anymore.
-  It's the simpliest way i've found to respect RGPD.
+  It's the simplest way I've found to respect RGPD.